 The Process Now

-The Development Application for a mixed use residential development at the proposed Kangaroo Bay Boulevard precinct is set to go to a special council meeting on Monday 8 November 2021.
+The Development Application for a mixed use residential development at the proposed Kangaroo Bay Boulevard precinct was presented to a special council meeting on Monday 8 November 2021 and was approved.
+Council is now in contract negotiations.